12 Quilts were Donated in 2018-19

 Quilts of Valour Blocks

 Short on time?
-You may want to consider making a log cabin block that can be pieced together with those from other members to create a quilt.
-Submit your finished blocks to Debbie G.
+You may want to consider making a “Brave and Bold” block that can be pieced together with those from others to create a quilt.